astropy/astropy/docs/time/index.rst

 Intermediate Origin (CIO) and is a linear function of UT1 alone.

-For the recent IAU precession models, as well as for the Earth rotation angle, the longitude includes the TIO locator rigorously corrected for polar motion.
+For the recent IAU precession models, as well as for the Earth rotation angle, the result includes the TIO locator (s'), which positions the Terrestrial Intermediate Origin on the equator of the Celestial Intermediate Pole (CIP) and is rigorously corrected for polar motion.

 Example
 ^^^^^^^